-P&D will also monitor and progress initiatives to improve road safety and reduce speeding around Kesgrave.
-This includes the provision of 'road crossings' across the main road (to access All Saints cemetery) and elsewhere.
-Junction improvements in particular at the Bell Lane/Foxhall Road and Doctor Watsons Lane/Main Road, along with 20mph speed limits and other safety measures/improvements around our schools
+P&D will also monitor and progress initiatives to improve road safety around Kesgrave.
+This includes the provision of 'road crossings' across the main road (to access All Saints cemetery) and elsewhere and junction improvements in particular at the Bell Lane/Foxhall Road and Doctor Watsons Lane/Main Road.